 Project login (project members only)

-Both in vitro and in vivo model studies are being performed to investigate how food components can modulate the intestinal immune barrier.
-The research focus is on the mutual effects and interplay between the intestinal microbial ecology, the mucus, the epithelial barrier and the immune system.
-Some immune biomarkers, that measure effects in different ages and genders, have been identified.
+Both in vitro and in vivo model studies were performed to investigate how food components can modulate the intestinal immune barrier.
+The research focus was on the mutual effects and interplay between the intestinal microbial ecology, the mucus, the epithelial barrier and the immune system.
+Some immune biomarkers, that measure effects at different ages and in genders, were identified.
 The essential role of mucus, in the maintenance of the intestinal immune barrier, has been confirmed.
-A patent for an immune biomarker and three scientific papers on immune sampling have recently been accepted.

 In 2013 the project received a funding extension and three ‘incentive’ projects were added to the project: 1) FibeBiotics, 2) The case of Akkermansia and Mucositis and 3) Bioactive food ingredients.

 The addition of the FibeBiotics project has allowed us to develop more technologies to predict the bioactivity of food components in humans.
-The Mucositis project started in 2015 and serves as a novel model to study the efficacy of food components.
-In The case of Akkermansia project, a mucus degrader – microbiota – will be studied in more detail via immune sampling.
-The project will be completed with human volunteer clinical trials to study the effects of immunomodulating food products on the intestinal immune barrier.
+The Mucositis project started in 2015 and served as a novel model to study the efficacy of food components.
+In The case of Akkermansia project, a mucus degrader – microbiota – was studied in more detail via immune sampling.
+The project was completed with human volunteer clinical trials to study the effects of immunomodulating food products on the intestinal immune barrier.